Rodio346/mythical-javascript/README.md

 ### Environments

-ES6 Feature which replaced context object with environment.
-Reasoning is explained ahead<br>
+ES5 Feature which replaced context object with environment.
+Reasoning is explained ahead and continued using in later version<br>
 Every execution context has an associated lexical environment.

 > Lexical environment: A lexical environment is a structure used to define association between identifiers appearing in the context with their values.
 Each environment can have a reference to an optional parent environment.

-In short environment is a storage of variables, functions and classes defined in a scope.
+In short lexical environment is a storage of variables, functions and classes defined in a scope.
 But technically an environment is a pair, consisting of an environment record (actual storage which maps identifiers and values) and reference to the parent.
 So lets say if I have function Foo with variables then function will have 1 environment with variables in EnvironmentRecord which will be referenced by Foo environment object and it will have parent referencing to the global environment object.

+They usually consist of:
+1. Environment Record
+2. Outer reference

+And likewise lexical environment can be of different types:

+1. Global Environment: Lexical Environment which does not have an outer environment
+2. Module Environment: Lexical Environment that contains the bindings for the top level declarations of a Module.
+3. Function Environment: Lexical Environment that corresponds to the invocation of an ECMAScript function object.

 Just like prototype chain here we have identifiers resolution based on parent.
 Now environments records can be of different type: